 - Residential customers are prohibited from using or running dedicated, stand-alone equipment, servers, or programs for commercial or other non-personal reasons, including but not limited to email, Web hosting, file sharing, and proxy services or servers (e.g. FTP, file, or game servers).
 For further information regarding prohibited uses, see our Acceptable Use Policy.

 - In most of our service areas, we apply bandwidth usage allowances to residential Internet accounts, with incremental bandwidth available for a nominal, incremental fee.

 - We prioritize Suddenlink voice packets in order to provide quality service to our phone customers.

-- Only in the relatively few cable systems listed and only through the means described in this document, we may limit the bandwidth available to individuals whose usage materially exceeds the typical customer usage in those cable systems.
+- In the cable systems listed and only through the means described in this document, we may limit the bandwidth available to individuals whose usage materially exceeds the typical customer usage in those cable systems.

 For questions about our network-management practices, services, or policies that are not addressed by the information provided here, please email us at: firstname.lastname@example.org.